What is depression?

 What causes depression?

-It is important to remember that anyone can get depressed, regardless of their age, background, advantages or disadvantages; so sympathy is key.
+It is important to remember that anyone can get depressed, regardless of their age, background, advantages or disadvantages; so sympathy for others and compassion for self are key.

 What can I do to help myself?